mapbender/mapbender-documentation/en/functions/editing/digitizer.rst

                                                  - type: select                       # element type definition
                                                    title: select some types           # labeling (optional)
                                                    name: my_type                      # reference to table column (optional)
+                                                   copyClipboard: true                # Button which copies chosen values to the clipboard (optional)
                                                    multiple: true                     # define a multiselect, default is false
                                                    options:
                                                      a: a                             # definition of the options (key, value)